paritytech/polkadot-sdk/src/api/rpc_methods.md

 Where:

-- `methods` contains an array of strings indicating the names of all the JSON-RPC functions supported by the JSON-RPC server, including this one.
+- `methods` contains an array of strings indicating the names of all the JSON-RPC functions supported by the JSON-RPC server, including `rpc_methods` itself.